insidewarehouse/gampee/README.md

 You can send multiple items with impressions (e.g. when there are multiple lists of products on the page), but only one product action with each analytics hit (event, pageview, etc).

+When `strict` is set to `true`, the function will throw an error when it finds unrecognized params or incompatible data (multiple currencies, multiple product actions, etc).
+When `strict` is `false` (default), the function will `console.warn` instead.

-See the table below for required/optional/allowed properties of `EcommerceData` and `Product`.
+See the table below for required/optional/allowed properties of `EcommerceAction` and `Product`.

 ### Params